Middle Eastern cuisine: Dishes

-Stuffed vegetables, a dish associated with the Middle East cuisine, is commonly called dolma (Turkish for "stuffed") or mahshi.
+Stuffed vegetables, a dish associated with Middle Eastern cuisine, is commonly called dolma (Turkish for "stuffed") or mahshi.
 Grape leaves, chard, and cabbage are stuffed with rice, ground meat, pine nuts and spices, and stewed in oil and tomatoes.
 Many vegetables, such as squash, onion, tomato, eggplant, peppers and carrots, are similarly stuffed and stewed (or baked).

 Meze is popular throughout the Middle East.
-It consists of a number of small dishes (cheese, melon, nuts, salads and dips such as tabbouleh, hummus and mutabbal, and pickles) and more substantial items, such as grilled meat, kibbeh, and sausage.
+It consists of several small dishes (cheese, melon, nuts, salads and dips such as tabbouleh, hummus and mutabbal, and pickles) and more substantial items, such as grilled meat, kibbeh, and sausage.

 Middle Easterners frequently consume milk, fresh or soured.
-Yogurt is commonly consumed plain, also used in cooking and in salad dressing, or diluted as a drink.
+Yogurt is commonly consumed plain, also used in cooking as in salad dressing, or diluted as a drink.
 Greek feta and halloumi are the region's most popular cheeses.

 Beverages

 Turkish coffee is a beverage well known internationally.
 Thicker than other coffee, it is made by boiling finely-ground coffee in water and letting the grounds settle.
 During the 1980s, instant coffee became popular.
+The simple drink of coffee may serve the sole purpose of caffeine to many; however, it serves a multitude of traditional and cultural purposes in Iraq.
+Oftentimes, peace between families, marriage proposals, and significant life events are initiated by the serving of coffee.

+Arabic coffee is another of type of coffee that is common throughout the middle east, it is boiled in a dallah or cezve, and often spiced with cardamom and/or other spices, and served without sugar.

 Arak is a distilled, anise-flavored alcoholic drink, usually diluted with water and ice, and served in social gatherings with meze.

 Some Christians, such as the Assyrians, Armenians, Cypriots, and Maronites make their own beer and wine.

 Qamar al-Din, a thick, sweet apricot beverage, is drunk by Muslims during Ramadan.
 Apricots are boiled with sugar and water until they are thick, and sun-dried on wooden planks.
 The dried fruit is then mixed with water and sugar.

 Jallab is a fruit syrup made from grape molasses, dates and rose water served over crushed ice, sometimes with raisins or pine nuts.

 Doogh (or ayran) is a salted, yogurt-based beverage which is popular in Turkey and Iran.